Events of Revelation: Sixteen

 Some Christians believe that the seals and trumpets will occur during the first half of the tribulation.
 The vial judgments will occur during the second half, as the first judgment refers to those with the mark of the beast.
 The mark will not be implemented until the Antichrist appears to be dead after suffering a fatal wound, only to be miraculously healed by Satan, and after he defiles the Temple; and this will happen precisely at the midpoint of the tribulation.
 Thus, the vial judgments will be more severe.

-Others, such as many historicists, argue that the seals generally cover man's history from after the first coming of Christ up to the End time, with the trumpets generally covering the Tribulation, and the Bowls reserved for the Wrath of God period — preceding the Millennium.)
+Others, such as a number of historicists, argue that the seals generally cover man's history from after the first coming of Christ up to the End time, with the trumpets generally covering the Tribulation, and the Bowls reserved for the Wrath of God period — preceding the Millennium.)